-Top, from left: A

-weir structure, seen Sept.
-21, 2022, at a MN CREP wetland restoration site near Millersbura. will help to control water elevation.
+Top, from left: A weir structure, seen Sept.
+21, 2022, at a MN CREP wetland restoration site near Millersburg, will help to control water elevation.
 Part of the 157-acre enrollment involving two neighboring properties is seen from Rice County Road 1.
-An excavator from DeCook Excavating of Byron dug out a section where a culvert was later placed and then the drive rebuilt.
-Bottom: Contractors added topsoil to the newly built field drive to help vegetation take hold Photo Credits: Siri Doyle, BWSR
+An excavator from DeCook Drainage of Byron dug out a section where a culvert was later placed and then the drive rebuilt.

+Photo Credits: Siri Doyle, BWSR

 "In particular, the program focuses on wetlands that are riparian in nature and are connected to floodplains.
 So they're looking for that water quality and storage component as part of one of the program goals.
-This project fit that really well," said Minnesota Board of Water and Soil Resources Senior Water Resources Engineer Tom Wenzel, who designed the project and oversaw its construction.
+This project fit that really well," said Minnesota Board of Water and Soil Resources (BWSR) Senior Water Resources Engineer Tom Wenzel, who designed the project and oversaw its construction.
 "It is riparian to Wolf Creek, which borders the south edge of the site.
 And it's large in scope.
 And fairly straightforward in terms of the means to restore it and reconnect it back to the floodplain of the creek."

-Contractor DeCook Drainage of Byron finished the \$179,810 restoration this fall.
-Visible from Interstate Highway 35, the site borders Wolf Creek, which is impaired for aquatic life.
-The neighboring landowner's 33.6acre MN CREP enrollment made the project possible.
+Contractor DeCook

+Drainage of Byron finished

+the \$179,810 restoration

+in fall 2022.
+Visible from

+Interstate Highway 35, the site

+borders Wolf Creek, which is

+impaired for aquatic life.
+The

+neighboring landowner's 33.6acre MN CREP enrollment

+made the project possible.

-Fillhouer worked directly with the Rice Soil & Water Conservation District.
+Fillhouer worked directly with the Rice Soil & Water Conservation District (SWCD).